siv2r/bip-frost-signing/README.md

 The FROST signature scheme [[KG20](https://eprint.iacr.org/2020/852),[CKM21](https://eprint.iacr.org/2021/1375),[BTZ21](https://eprint.iacr.org/2022/833),[CGRS23](https://eprint.iacr.org/2023/899)] enables `t`-of-`n` Schnorr threshold signatures, in which a threshold `t` of some set of `n` signers is required to produce a signature.
 FROST remains unforgeable as long as at most `t-1` signers are compromised, and remains functional as long as `t` honest signers do not lose their secret key material.
 It supports any choice of `t` as long as `1 <= t <= n`.[^t-edge-cases]

+[^t-edge-cases]: While `t = n` and `t = 1` are in principle supported, simpler alternatives are available in these cases.
+In the case `t = n`, using a dedicated `n`-of-`n` multi-signature scheme such as MuSig2 (see [BIP327](bip-0327.mediawiki)) instead of FROST avoids the need for an interactive DKG.
+The case `t = 1` can be realized by letting one signer generate an ordinary [BIP340](bip-0340.mediawiki) key pair and transmitting the key pair to every other signer, who can check its consistency and then simply use the ordinary [BIP340](bip-0340.mediawiki) signing algorithm.
+Signers still need to ensure that they agree on a key pair.

 The primary motivation is to create a standard that allows users of different software projects to jointly control Taproot outputs ([BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)).
 Such an output contains a public key which, in this case, would be the threshold public key derived from the public shares of threshold signers.
 It can be spent using FROST to produce a signature for the key-based spending path.